Carlos2005/arduino_projects/README.md

 # arduino_projects

 ## Project 1 - fibonacci.c
-program in C that computes and prints out the first six digits in the Fibonacci sequence
+  Program in C that computes and prints out N items in the Fibonacci sequence